 In many ways, cats are our heroes.
 They pick up our spirits when we are down, are a constant source of love and affection, and seem wiser than we are in many ways.
 Giving a cat the title of a hero or heroine is a perfect way to show just how amazing these wonderful creatures are.
 Heroes can be real people, favorite characters, or ideas of who we want to be.
 The suggestions on this list inspire us to be better people and are lovely ideas to call a new cat.

-Best Names For Maine Coon Cats
+Best Maine Coon Cat Names

 Some names are extremely popular, and others are unique and obscure.
 Both approaches make for impressive kitty monikers.
-There are so many to choose from that it can be hard to decide which ones are the best.
+There are so many fun ideas to choose from that it can be hard to decide which ones are the best.
 The ideas on this list come from many different places and are truly a great fit for these gentle giants.

 Cat Naming Tips